 Are leaders born or made?
 Are leaders in leadership because of natural giftedness or because they arose to the occasion at the time it was needed?

-Development or Emergence
+Leadership Development or Leadership Emergence

 The first thing we need to establish if we’re going to have a working definition of leadership development is to differentiate it from leadership emergence.